School Science Lessons

 During experiments, keep away all paper, hair and flammable clothing.

-All personnel involved in science activities must know the position of the gas isolating valve for the room and the isolating valve at the bottled gas cylinders or gas meter.
+the isolating valve at the bottled gas cylinders or gas meter.

 Students must not tamper with any gas fittings.